bluzDK/events.bluz.io-doc/README.md

 ##Events
 /devices/{device ID}

-###POST
-Post a device ID to the API so that data can be logged for it.
-Data is not stored until the device is posted, so you must do this first (and once) before you try to collect data.
-It can take up to 30 seconds after this call before data will be available.

 ###GET
 Get a list of events based on the device ID.
 List is returned in order by date, newest events first

-###DELETE
-Delete a device ID from logging.
-This will stop all future logging of data.

 ####Arguments